 Usually, the more severe a meningitis infection is, the greater the likelihood of complications.
-So complications are more common after bacterial meningitis and very rare after viral meningitis.
+Complications are more common after bacterial meningitis and rare after viral meningitis.

 Possible complications include: